Fort Anne National Historic Site

 The territory is granted in 1621 to Sir William Alexander, a Scottish nobleman, by King Jacques I of England, also known as Jacques VI of Scotland.
 The subsidies to establish a colony will not be granted until eight years later.

 From 1629 to 1632, Sir William Alexander’s son leads a group of 70 men and women several kilometers upstream from the ancient Port-Royal Habitation.
-He erects Fort Charles, named in honour of the ruler Stuart Charles I. The objective is to establish the Nova Scotia territory discussed eight years previously through the creation of a Charter.
+He erects Fort Charles, named in honour of King Charles Stuart the First.
+The objective is to establish the Nova Scotia territory discussed eight years previously through the creation of a Charter.

 In 1632, Acadia is restored by the Treaty of Saint-Germain-en-Laye.
 Acadian settlers locate in 1636 in the area, led by Menou d’Aulnay, establishing the site as the headquarters of Port-Royal.